Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 9. Be Consistent

-Consistency is key in any marketing strategy, and email marketing is no exception.
+Consistency is key in any marketing strategy and email marketing is no exception.
 This means being consistent in the frequency of your emails, the tone and style of your content and the branding and design of your emails.
+Consistency helps to build trust and establish a strong brand identity.

-Best Practices for Being Consistent
+Best Practices for Being Consistent:

 • Create an Email Schedule: Plan your emails in advance and create a schedule.
 This will help ensure that you are sending emails at a consistent frequency.